DRY PUMP STATIONS

 Odor come from the sewage pit and penetrates into the superstructure and out of the building.
 This effects the working environment and can lead to nearby residents complaining about bad odor.

 The amount of hydrogen sulphide present in the air in a pump station can effect the health of those working there.
 The health effects are linked to the concentration of hydrogen sulphide in the air.
 To work for 8 hours, the Swedish Work Environment Authority has guidelines on 5 ppm hydrogen sulphide in the air.

 - Physical collapse

 - Difficulty in breathing

-A carbon filter can adsorb gases that cause corrosion and odor problems such as hydrogen sulfide, ammonia and mercaptans.
+A carbon filter called Blackbox can adsorb gases that cause corrosion and odour problems such as hydrogen sulfide, ammonia and mercaptans.
 However, activated carbon also adsorbs the water vapor present in the air if the relative humidity exceeds 70%.
 The water vapor in the air causes the pores in the carbon to become clogged and the activated carbon loses its ability to capture the harmful gases.
 This means that the carbon has to be changed irregularly, leading to high maintenance costs and unsafe operation.

-ESTABLISHING ODOR-FREE CLIMATE
+ESTABLISHING ODOUR-FREE CLIMATE